Alabama–Georgia football rivalry: SEC expansion and scheduling changes (1992–2011)

-The teams first post-season matchup came in the 2012 SEC Championship Game on December 1, 2012 in the Georgia Dome in Atlanta, Georgia, with the winner likely to play for the national championship. #2 Alabama defeated #3 Georgia, 32–28, after Georgia's final play fell five yards short of a winning score.
+Nationally prominent matchups (2012–present)

-Saban–Smart rivalry, nationally prominent matchups (2016–present)
+By 2012, both Georgia and Alabama had seen successes under head coaches Mark Richt and Nick Saban, respectively.
+The teams' first postseason meeting came in the 2012 SEC Championship Game, with the winner advancing to play for the national championship, as Alabama and Georgia were ranked #2 and #3 respectively. #2 Alabama defeated #3 Georgia, 32–28, after Georgia's final play fell five yards short of a winning score.

-Following the 2015 season, Georgia hired longtime Alabama assistant and former Georgia player Kirby Smart as head coach.
-Smart has since led Georgia to four post-season games against the Tide and his former boss, head coach Nick Saban.
+Mark Richt was dismissed as Georgia's head coach at the end of the 2015 season, and Georgia hired Alabama defensive coordinator and former Georgia player Kirby Smart to replace him.
+Smart quickly returned Georgia to national prominence, and in 2017, Georgia won the SEC Championship over Auburn and advanced to the national championship, where they would meet Smart's former boss Nick Saban.

-The first Saban–Smart match-up came following the 2017 season.
-In the 2018 College Football Playoff National Championship game at Mercedes-Benz Stadium in Atlanta, Alabama overcame a 13-point deficit to defeat Georgia by a score of 26–23 in overtime, to clinch its 17th national championship, Alabama’s win marked the 1st time in college football history that a program had won the national championship game despite not having the lead the entire game.
+In the 2018 College Football Playoff National Championship, Alabama overcame a 13-point deficit to defeat Georgia by a score of 26–23 in overtime, clinching its 17th national championship in program history.
+Alabama's win marked the first time in college football history that a program had won the national championship game despite not having the lead the entire game.

-The following season, the teams played in the 2018 SEC Championship Game, also played in Atlanta. #4 Georgia led 28–14 with just over three minutes remaining in the third quarter, only to see #1 Alabama once again rally to win, 35–28.
+The following season, the teams played in the 2018 SEC Championship Game. #4 Georgia led 28–14 with just over three minutes remaining in the third quarter, only to see #1 Alabama once again rally to win, 35–28.
+The loss would prevent Georgia from making their second-straight College Football Playoff appearance, and Alabama would end up losing the national championship to Clemson.

 The teams next met during the 2020 regular season in Tuscaloosa, Alabama.
-This was a highly anticipated game, with both teams ranked in the top three and hosting College GameDay.
+This was a highly anticipated game, with both teams ranked in the top three and Alabama hosting College GameDay.
 It was the first meeting in Tuscaloosa since 2007.
 The game was back and forth throughout the first half, and Georgia led 24–20 at halftime.
 In the second half, however, Alabama outscored Georgia with 21 unanswered points and won 41–24.
+Alabama would go on to finish with a perfect 13–0 record and win their 18th national title in program history.